shtoystack/docker-guacamole/README.md

 Alpine | N/A | guacamole:1.5.0-alpine

 # What's new / Changelog
+**2023-03-07** - Added a paragraph in the [Something's not working](https://github.com/abesnier/docker-guacamole#somethings-not-working-what-to-do) section, to explain how to use the new history recording extension.
+Thank you [lfac76](https://github.com/abesnier/docker-guacamole/issues/11) for the suggestion.

 **2023-03-06** - Updated to Tomcat 9.0.73

 **2023-02-27** - Updated to final Guacamole 1.5.0, Tomcat 9.0.72, and S6 Overlay 3.1.4.1.